dr-cannabotics/canna_control/ROADMAP.md

 |                                    | Configure nutrient management components (pumps, mixing tanks, pH/EC sensors)                     |              |
 |                                    | Ensure all additional components (LCD display, buttons/knobs) are integrated and functional        |              |

-You can update the "Status" column as you make progress on each task.